h3rald/h3rald/contents/articles/twenty-years.md

 -----
 id: twenty-years
 title: "This web site is 20 years old"
-subtitle: "On March 28th 2004, H3RALD.com was born"
+subtitle: "On March 28th, 2004, H3RALD.com was born"
 content-type: article
 timestamp: 1711609200
 -----

-Exactly twenty years ago today, on March 28th 2004, I decided to purchase my first Internet domain.
+Exactly twenty years ago today, on March 28th, 2004, I decided to purchase my first Internet domain.

 The .com bubble had already burst years earlier, and I remember wondering which domain name I should go for.
 After a few minutes I went for *h3rald.com*, the Internet handle I was using on a few web sites.

 The origin of the name H3RALD is nothing too glamorous really: when I moved my first steps on the Internet a few years earlier (my parents were kind of against computers and we had our first one in 1998, when I was in high school) I came across the *Hacker Manifesto*, which was signed *The Hobbit*.
 I remember dreaming about writing something as impactful as that someday, and signing it with an equally cool pseudonym.
-At the time, I used to purchase the International Herald Tribune from time to time from the local newsagent, mainly because it was one of the few newspapers in English I could get here in Italy.
+At the time, I used to purchase the International Herald Tribune every so often from the local newsagent, mainly because it was one of the few foreign newspapers I could get here in Italy, and I wanted to practice my English.

+Obviously, a handle like *herald* was taken on most web sites, so I decided to add a sparkle of *1337 speak* to it, hence *h3rald*.

+### The early years

+One thing is buying a domain, another thing is actually using it for something useful.

+For the first year or so, the purpose of *h3rald.com* was uncertain: I started off with a very simple HTML page with some interactive content mainly in the form of Java applets (news tickers and other pointless things like that) with a sprinkle of JavaScript.
+I barely knew how to program back then, and even though I was studying IT Engineering at the university here in Genoa, that [doesn't mean it was actually useful](/articles/academic), in practice.

+The first [few versions](/h3rald/) of this web site were various rather poor attempt at finding my nice.
+At one point I got as bold as trying to establish a web design studio (_H3RALD Labs_) with a very, _very_ basic web sites.
+I taught myself PHP, I started using early frameworks like Prado, and most importantly I kept learning new things.

+I was doing all this on a 300MHz Pentium II machine that struggled to run Windows XP.
+When my parents first bought the thing back in '98 it felt much, much faster...
+I couldn't believe that after only a few years that thing was obsolete!
+But that didn't stop me from discovering Linux (mainly Slax and Debian) and configuring it in dual boot (my dad was also using the computer, and I couldn't really mess things up too much).

+At the time, I was also part of an online community called CyberArmy.
+The domain shifted a couple of times from [cyberarmy.com](https://www.cyberarmy.com) (still up, but basically dead) to cyberarmy.net (long story...), and no, it was not a cyber terrorism group, it was... well, just a bunch of people organized in groups (_brigades_) that aimed at learning more about the Internet and technology.
+A community of _hackers_ in the original meaning of the word.

 Browsers